Frequently Asked Questions: Property Tax

 Question: Is there a redemption period before I can take possession once a property is acquired through your tax sale?
 If so, what is the redemption period?

 Answer: There is a one year redemption period on the property sold at the tax sale.
-Our office does not tell purchasers when they can take possession of the property.
+The Clerk & Master's Office does not tell purchasers when they can take possession of the property.

 Purchasers should consult with their attorney on this issue.